Nicky Mann, Protected Crop Australia: “Australia's protected crop industry is at an extremely exciting time”

 Labor problems

 Then there is the labor problem, which causes producers to opt for a smaller workforce.
-“For example, a casual Tier 1 (entry level) employee in the horticulture industry today must earn a minimum of $25,41 per hour, but the actual cost to the employer is approximately $31 per hour once All costs are calculated.
-This has caused farmers in the horticulture sector in Australia to consider automation and super efficient ways of using labour, which in many organizations accounts for 65% of their total costs.
-Therefore, the adoption of new ways of training fruit trees, planting orchards, planting fruiting walls, and being able to use machinery as much as possible has skyrocketed in the past 5 years to increase labor efficiency and get away with a smaller workforce than before. past."
+“For example, a Tier 1 (entry level) casual employee in the horticultural sector today must earn a minimum of $25,41 per hour, but the actual cost to the employer is approximately $31 per hour once all costs are calculated.
+This has caused farmers in the horticulture sector in Australia to consider automation and super-efficient ways of using labor, which in many organizations represents 65% of their total costs.
+Therefore, the adoption of new ways of training fruit trees, planting orchards, planting fruiting walls and being able to use machinery as much as possible has skyrocketed in the last 5 years to increase work efficiency and get away with a smaller workforce than before. past."

-He adds that sheltered intensive growing systems, especially high-tech greenhouses, are incredibly good at maximizing labor efficiency: “Scissor lifts, harvest carts, driverless vehicles (Bogaert Bees) in the greenhouses, stacking and palletizing machinery from suppliers like TAKS and excellent packaging machinery in the packaging plants.”
+He adds that sheltered intensive growing systems, especially high-tech greenhouses, are incredibly good at maximizing labor efficiency: “Scissor lifts, harvest carts, driverless vehicles (Bogaert Bees) in the greenhouses, stacking and palletizing machinery from suppliers such as TAKS and excellent packaging machinery in the packaging plants.

 Healthy horticultural sector

-Overall, Australia is in a good position with a very healthy horticulture sector that is increasing in size, sophistication and automation.
-“By 2030, Australian agriculture aims to be a $100 billion industry (they are now at just over $70 billion), so Australian horticulture must be prepared accordingly to contribute its share towards this goal. in the next 8 years.
-"So there's still a lot of room for improvement and efficiencies across the board."
+Overall, Australia is in a good position with a very healthy horticultural sector that is increasing in size, sophistication and automation.
+“By 2030, Australian agriculture aims to be a $100 billion industry (they are now at just over $70 billion), so Australian horticulture must be prepared accordingly to contribute its part to this goal.” in the next 8 years.
+“So there is still a lot of room for improvement and efficiency across the board.”

 The growing market results in an increase in 'Corporate / Investor' type businesses.
 “Companies from outside our industry and sometimes even abroad have invested large sums of money in establishing horticultural operations, including large, sophisticated and organized companies that are designed to have incredible returns on investment.
 This has changed the landscape with some companies even going public, going global and having a global impact with their systems, genetics and knowledge, indicating that there are great prospects for the Australian horticultural sector. "